-Condition Inspection Checklist based on FAA FAR 43 Appendix D
+Condition Inspection Checklist based on FAA F AR 43 Appendix D

 Aircraft Make/Model: S/N:

 Engine Make/Model: S/N:

 Wing Make/Model: S/N:

 Date of Inspection:

 TT Airframe:

 TT Engine:

 TT Wing:

 Inspector:

-Check all that apply: Owner Operator Pilot A. LSA Repairman Inspection (only if ELSA) I 100 Hour OR Annual (whichever is less) After Hard Landing &P .SA Repairman Maintenance
+Check all that apply: Owner Operator Pil LSA Repairman Inspection (only if ELS) ınce

+100 Hour OR Annual (whiche After Hard Landing ever is less)

 Last Inspection performed:

-Date: Hours:
+Date Hours:

-Scope and Detail of Items (As Applicable to the Particular Aircraft) to be Included in Annual and 100-Hour Inspections.
+Scope and Detail of Items (As Applicable to the Particular Aircraft) to be Included in

-Ready the aircraft to be inspected
+Ready the aircraft to be inspected.

-- Remove rear section, and engine cowling (if applicable). - Separate wing from the carriage (See section 4 of AOI if necessary). - Remove seats to inspect systems underneath. - Thoroughly clean the aircraft and propulsion system.
+Separate wing from the carriage (See section 4.9 of AOI if necessary).Thoroughly clean the aircraft and propulsion system.

 Mark "P" for Pass or "F" Fail at each line

 AIRCRAFT DATA

 Aircraft Data Accuracy

 Verify data in aircraft logbooks matches the information found on data plate and registration.

 WING

 A NOTE ABOUT CABLES AND CABLE MAINTENANCE

-The cables which support the wing's airframe are critical components of the wings structure, and must be maintained in an air worthy condition.
+The cables which support the wing's airframe are critical components of the wings structure, and

+must be maintained in an air worthy condition.
 Cables, like other structural components on the wing, are typically designed with a structural safety factor of only about 50% above the expected maximum load.
 No significant loss in cable strength can be tolerated.
 A cable with even a single broken strand must be replaced before the wing is flown again.
 A cable which has been bent sharply enough to have taken a permanent set must also be replaced immediately.
 Some degree of fatigue due to repeated bending of cables is almost unavoidable in an aircraft that is assembled and disassembled.
 Even though these cables are stainless steel they are susceptible to corrosion.